Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 On October 12, 2023, a violent windstorm uprooted an old oak tree that smashed into the Parker’s two-story home at 47 Elm Street.
 The tree destroyed a section of the roof, flooding the upstairs bedrooms and damaging electrical wiring.
 The initial insurance estimate was $75,000 — covering structural repairs, water mitigation, and temporary accommodations.

 The Parker family promptly filed their claim with Horizon Insurance.
 The insurer’s adjuster inspected the property on October 20, but their offer came back significantly lower than expected: $32,500.
-Horizon maintained that much of the water damage was pre-existing due to “poor maintenance,” which the Parkers strongly denied.
+Horizon maintained that much of the water damage was pre-existing due to poor maintenance,” which the Parkers strongly denied.
 Repeated calls and letters for a reevaluation stalled.

 Escalation to Arbitration

 The arbitration hearing took place over two days in August 2024 at the Troutville Community Center.
-Arbitrator Jessica Hanley, known for her fair but firm judgment in insurance disputes, heard testimony from both sides, including detailed reports from structural engineers and insurance adjusters.
+Arbitrator the claimant, known for her fair but firm judgment in insurance disputes, heard testimony from both sides, including detailed reports from structural engineers and insurance adjusters.
 The process was tense — the Parkers felt their home and savings were on the line, while Horizon aimed to limit payouts under mounting claim costs.

 The Verdict and Aftermath